20 Top Things To Do Near The Ketchikan Cruise Port

 11. Cruise To Misty Fjords

-The Misty Fjords Explorer Excursion allows for unhurried explorations of Rudyerd Bay while gliding serenely past 3,000 feet high granite cliffs plunging into the tranquil water.
+While there are Misty Fjords National Monument floatplane tours, there’s aa option to go on a fast catamaran.
+Our Misty Fjords Explorer Excursion explored Rudyerd Bay, cruised by New Eddystone Rock while gliding serenely past 3,000 feet high granite cliffs plunging into the tranquil water.

-A knowledgeable guide will keep you entertained with captivating stories on the history, geology, and wildlife along the way.
+A knowledgeable guide kept us entertained with captivating stories on the history, geology, and wildlife along the way.
+Wildlife sightings aren’t guaranteed.
+However, we saw a mountain goat and a black bear.

 Bring binoculars and scour the water for humpbacks or orcas cruising in these narrow waterways!
 The heavenly landscape is home to mountain goats, bears, wolves, whales, and numerous birds.